 In the case of an open-circuit fault.
 To determine the nature of the fault, the far end of the cable is earthed (in the case of single cables).
 For multi-core cables, we need to interconnect the far end of the cables.
 Then, an ammeter is inserted in series with the cable and a low voltage supply is connected across the cable and earth or cables.
 The zero or no deflection in the ammeter indicates an open-circuit fault.

 Causes of Cable Faults

 Cable faults are mostly due to the dampness in the paper insulation due to penetrable or damaged lead sheath.

 The lead sheath is damaged due to chemical action on the lead when the cables are buried in the earth.
 Also due to the crystallization of lead through vibration and insufficient protection provided to the cable resulting in mechanical damage.

 Location of Cable Faults for Ground Fault of Single Cable

-For a single cable, to determine to locate the ground cable fault we use Blavier’s test.
+For a single cable, to determine to locate the ground cable faults we use Blavier’s test.

 This test is performed with a voltmeter or ammeter or bridge network.

-The figure below shows the circuit schematic for the test.
+The figure below shows the circuit schematic for the testing of cable faults.

 Here, r is the resistance of the fault to the earth.